-Cannabis is the most-used recreational drug in the USA, and in recent years it has received a lot of publicity for its possible medical applications.
-Clinical studies have shown that cannabis may relieve the symptoms of a variety of conditions ranging from chronic pain to anxiety, and it is reported to be safe with a low risk of side effects.
+Cannabis is the most widely used recreational drug in the USA.
+In recent years it has received a lot of publicity for its possible medical applications.
+Clinical studies have shown that cannabis may relieve the symptoms of a variety of conditions.
+These include chronic pain, anxiety, and depression.

-But what is cannabis hyperemesis syndrome, and how can you ensure that you aren’t at risk?
+But what is CHS, and how can you ensure that you aren’t at risk?

 What is Cannabis Hyperemesis Syndrome?

 Nausea and vomiting usually subside after 24–48 hours, but may last for as long as 7–10 days.
-After this, there will be a symptom-free period of days, weeks, or even months during which time the person is able to eat and function normally.
+After this, there is a symptom-free period of days, weeks, or even months.
+During this time, the person can eat and function normally.
 However, unless they stop using marijuana altogether, there is a high risk of the symptoms returning sooner or later.

 What Causes Cannabis Hyperemesis Syndrome?

 The exact reason why some people suffer from CHS is unclear.
-The condition is especially puzzling considering that one of the common medicinal uses of marijuana is in the treatment of nausea and vomiting.
+The condition is especially puzzling since one of the common medicinal uses of marijuana is to treat nausea and vomiting.
 How can something we use to relieve sickness cause it too?
 It seems the answer may lie in the endocannabinoid system (ECS).

-The endocannabinoid system is found in all animals and is made up of receptors known as CB1 and CB2 receptors.
-These are designed to interact with chemicals produced by our own bodies, but they also react to the compounds found in cannabis.
-The majority of CB1 receptors are found in the brain, nervous system, and the digestive tract as well as other organs, whereas most CB2 receptors are found in the immune system.
-It is CB1 receptors which are thought to be responsible for cannabis’ ability to both relieve and cause nausea.
+The endocannabinoid system is found in all animals and consists of CB1 and CB2 receptors.
+These receptors interact with chemicals produced by our bodies.
+They also react to the compounds found in cannabis.
+The majority of CB1 receptors are in the brain, nervous system, and digestive tract.
+Most CB2 receptors are located in the immune system.
+Researchers believe that CB1 receptors are responsible for cannabis’ ability to both relieve and cause nausea.

-Three of the compounds in cannabis, tetrahydrocannabinol (THC), cannabigerol (CBG), and cannabidiol (CBD) are thought to play a role in this mechanism.
-It appears that THC reacts with CB1 receptors in a way that reduces nausea, while CBG has the opposite effect.
-CBD seems to relieve nausea in low doses, but may also induce it if too much is consumed.
+Three of the compounds in cannabis, tetrahydrocannabinol (THC), cannabigerol (CBG), and cannabidiol (CBD) may play a role in this mechanism.
+It appears that THC reacts with CB1 receptors in a way that reduces nausea.
+Meanwhile, CBG has the opposite effect.
+CBD could relieve nausea in low doses, but may also induce it if you consume too much.

-It can take years of chronic cannabis use for the symptoms of CHS to appear, and it has been suggested that after this long spent time getting high, there could be changes in the way these receptors signal to the brain.
-CHS is much more common in males than females, and there may also be a genetic factor at play, explaining why only a small proportion of long-term marijuana users go on to develop the syndrome.
+It can take years of chronic cannabis use for the symptoms of CHS to appear.
+After such a long time getting consistently high, there are potential changes in the way these receptors signal the brain.
+CHS is much more common in males than in females.
+There may also be a genetic factor at play.
+This possible factor explains why only a small proportion of long-term marijuana users develop the syndrome.

 Symptoms of Cannabis Hyperemesis Syndrome

-In the prodromal phase, patients may experience abdominal discomfort and frequent nausea, especially in the early mornings.
-They may feel like they want to throw up, but not actually do so.
+In the prodromal phase, patients may experience abdominal discomfort and frequent nausea, especially in the early morning.
+They may feel like they want to throw up, but not do so.
 This phase can last for months or even years before progressing to hyperemesis.

 Once the hyperemesis phase begins, CHS sufferers will feel constantly nauseous and vomit several times an hour.
-This phase can be completely debilitating and also leads to severe dehydration and weight loss.
-Hyperemesis is the stage where patients could end up hospitalized, receiving intravenous (IV) fluids and being monitored closely.
-The hyperemesis phase of CHS usually lasts a couple of days, but can go on for as long as a week or more.
+This phase is often wholly debilitating and also leads to severe dehydration and weight loss.
+Hyperemesis is the stage where patients could end up hospitalized, where they receive intravenous (IV) fluids and close monitoring.
+The hyperemesis phase of CHS usually lasts a couple of days.
+However, it can go on for a week or longer.

 Finally, the recovery phase begins.
-The patient is gradually able to start eating normally and can regain any lost weight and return to their regular, daily routine.
-The recovery period can last for days, weeks, or months before the cycle repeats itself again.
+The patient is gradually able to start eating regularly and can regain any lost weight.
+The recovery period can last for days, weeks, or months before the cycle repeats itself.